gmc-code/PC-pygame/docs/pygame_basics/sprite_groups.rst

 Sprites
 ====================================================

-Use sprites to make the code simpler.
+Use sprites to make teh code simpler.